samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Duration: [sum] days
     - Range: shouting
     - Your finger shoots a stream of ulfire-colored paint.
 This paint is only visible to you, and can be seen at any distance, even through solid objects.
+1. Sticks to snakes
+    - When you cast this spell lock a die and select a staff or stick that you can touch.
+Once per turn you may transform the staff into a snake or back.
+The snake shares your will and hostile intent.
+If the snake is killed or the staff is destroyed the spell ends.
+    - Snake:
+        - 3 Health, 1 in all stats
+        - The snake may bite a target on a 5+ and its poison deals 1d3 damage each day for 1d6 days.
+Repeated bites are cumulative
+    > The prefered way for wisemen to get the crowds attention

 ## Sacred